roryai/transfer_wizard/README.md

 >FLAGS: Day or month: day, Sort status: sort

-photo_transfer.rb is the file that you run to start the program.

-operator.rb contains the Operator class, which controls the flow of actions.

-transfer_manager.rb contains the Transfer class, which handles transfers and instantiates all other classes and includes the FileMgr and DirMgr classes.

-The commit history from 7th February to 21st March disappeared when I copied my local files to another directory.
+NB: The commit history from 7th February to 21st March disappeared when I copied my local files to another directory.